isisAnchalee/letspair/README.md

 Tags are very important for finding appropriate consultants, or for finding appropriate projects.
 The `name` is searchable, and the `taggings_count` will show which tags are popular, and therefore help Users choose better tags.

+### Follows

+A user may follow another user or project through the `Follows` join table.

 ![](/models.png)